Trump agrees to cut tariffs on UK autos, steel and aluminum in a planned trade deal with Britain

 The announcement provided a political victory for U.K. Prime Minister Keir Starmer and offered a degree of validation for Trump's claims that his turbulent approach on trade may be able to rebalance the global economy on his preferred terms.

-The U.S. president talked up the agreement to reporters from the Oval Office, even as the fine print remains in flux.
+The U.S. president talked up the agreement to reporters from the Oval Office, even as the fine print remains in flux despite his prior statements that a full agreement was signed

 “The final details are being written up,” Trump told reporters.
 “In the coming weeks, we’ll have it all very conclusive.”